packagist/private-packagist-docs/docs/setup-suborganization.md

 ## Setting up a suborganization in Private Packagist

-Organization owners and admins can create suborganizations on the suborganizations page via the "Create suborganizations" button.
+Organization owners and admins can create suborganizations on the suborganizations page via the "Create suborganization" button.
 On the settings page of an individual team you can grant all members of a team permission to create suborganizations.

 Alternatively, you can create suborganizations using our API through the [API client](https://github.com/packagist/private-packagist-api-client) with the following code snippet: